ZarnackGroup/racoon_clip/docs/tutorial.rst

 Additional parameters
 ^^^^^^^^^^^^^^^^^^^^^
 Multiple additional parameters can be passed for the alignment.
-For example multimappers can be allowed with:
+For example, multimapping reads can be allowed with:

 - **outFilterMultimapNmax** (int): *default 1*; Maximum number of allowed multimappers.